But a refundable credit, which the EITC is, will allow you to get that extra $200 back as a refund from the IRS.

 To qualify for the credit, a taxpayer must earn money, but not too much.

-Earned income and AGI limits by filing status for tax year 2015
+Earned income and AGI limits by filing status for tax years 2015 and 2016

 |Number of qualifying children claimed||Single or head of household||Married, filing jointly|